explodinglabs/jsonrpcclient/README.rst

 ----------

 You should catch ``RPCClientException``.
-This will be raised in the event of connection problems, or if the server responded with JSON-RPC *error* response.
+This will be raised in the event of connection problems, or if the server responded with a JSON-RPC *error* response.

 .. sourcecode:: python